 If you’re looking to take home something unique and fashionable from Bali, Canggu has a decent amount of boutiques and markets filled with trendy goodies.
 Old Man’s Market which occurs on the last Saturday of every month is a top hit with fashionistas.
 There’s also a Sunday market by People’s Café with clothes and jewelry made by local artists.
 And nothing is better than bringing home a bathing suit, the perfect souvenir to remember your wonderful time in Bali.

 Surf at the trendiest spot in Canggu

 Of course, no trip to Canggu would be complete without surfing.
-While Canggu is a becoming a trendy spot amongst beautiful sun seekers, it’s first and foremost a town for surfers.
+While Canggu is becoming a trendy spot amongst beautiful sun-seekers, it’s first and foremost a town for surfers.
 You can take a cheap lesson or rent boards in various sizes right by the beach.
 The best surf spot for beginners would be Old Man’s beach, while Echo Beach and Berawa are also nice for more seasoned riders.
 While it’s not exactly empty, the water isn’t as crowded as other neighboring areas.

 |-> Find the best hotel deals in Canggu *|